benjamincimerman/cordova-plugin-firebase-core/README.md

-# Firebase Auth #
+# Firebase Core #
-Adds support for Firebase authentication to your Cordova or PhoneGap apps.
+Adds support for Firebase to your Cordova or PhoneGap apps.

-# cordova-plugin-firebase-auth
 # cordova-plugin-firebase-core